Turnbull topples Abbott, to become Australia's fifth PM in eight years

 Australia is set to hold elections before the end of next year, and Turnbull, expected to be sworn in as prime minister on Tuesday, told reporters he had no intention of calling an early poll to cement his legitimacy.

-"I'm very humbled by the great honor and responsibility that has been given to me today," an ebullient Turnbull told reporters during a late-night press conference.
+"I'm very humbled by the great honour and responsibility that has been given to me today," an ebullient Turnbull told reporters during a late-night press conference.

 "This will be a thoroughly liberal government.
 It will be a thoroughly liberal government committed to freedom, the individual and the market."